Bridge Loan Financing

 - This generally applies to individual homes, not to large commercial projects.

 Prepare additional documentation.
 Although most lenders are concerned with the value of the property you want to buy, they may also ask for your personal financial information.
-This might include documents such W-2s, paystubs, bank statements and other items in your credit history.
-You should be prepared to present all of this information to your lenders.
+This might include documents such as: a recent appraisal (6 months or less), bank statements, rent roll, etc. You should be prepared to present all of this information to your lenders.